 The black three pin port is provided for personal computer programming of the unit.
-When using the DEI Bitwriter (P/N 998T) or optional PC Interface module (P/N 996T) it is possible to configure any and all of the programmable functions using an IBM-compatible personal computer.
+When using the DEI Bitwriter (P/N 998T) or optional PC Interface Module (P/N 996T) it is possible to configure any and all of the programmable functions.
+The PC Interface Module works with an IBM compatible PC.
+(The 998T does not require the IBM compatible PC.)
 For more information please refer to the guide packaged with the programmer.
 This port can also be used to interface the Valet® Car★Com (DEI P/N 820T) with the security system.